shapehq/SwiftDataDecoupled/README.md

 }
 ```

 Lastly, we'll need to inject an implementation of EntryRepository into our view.
 We do this using Dependency Injection by passing the repository to the view through its constructor.
+Our DBSwiftData target exposes a SwiftDataDB type that configures a the SwiftData stack, effectively creating an instance of [ModelContainer](https://developer.apple.com/documentation/swiftdata/modelcontainer) and exposing it.

 ```swift
 @main